IDEA-Lab-Vanderbilt-University/cml-narrative/README.md

 # cml-narrative

 ![logo](/static/img/logos/SPOT-logo.svg)
-This repository contains the narrative web app portion of the CML project.
+This repository contains the narrative web app portion of the Critical Machine Learning (CML) project.

 ## About

-This project is being developed by the IDEA Lab at Clemson University.
+This project is being developed by the IDEA ([Inclusive Digital Education and Analytics](https://idealab.sites.clemson.edu/)) Lab at Clemson University.

 ## Infrastructure